lyteabovenyte/Offline-Search/README.md

 #### Example Usage
-Index a directory of downloaded files
+Index a directory of downloaded files if you haven't yet

 ```bash
 cargo run --release -- --index ~/Documents/research_papers